The following symptoms of diabetes are typical. However, some people with diabetes have symptoms so mild that they go unnoticed.

 The young child who is urinating frequently, drinking large quantities, losing weight, and becoming more and more tired and ill is the classic picture of a child with new-onset type 1 diabetes.
 If a child who is potty-trained and dry at night starts having accidents and wetting the bed again, diabetes might be the culprit.

-Although it is easy to make the diagnosis diabetes in a child by checking blood sugar at the doctor’s office or emergency room, the tricky part is recognizing the symptoms and knowing to take the child to get checked.
+Although it is easy to make the diagnosis diabetes in a child by checking blood glucose (blood sugar) at the doctor’s office or emergency room, the tricky part is recognizing the symptoms and knowing to take the child to get checked.
 Raising the awareness that young children, including infants, can get type 1 diabetes can help parents know when to check for type 1 diabetes.

 When an adult is diagnosed with diabetes, they are often mistakenly told that they have type 2 diabetes.
-This is because there is still a lack of an understanding in the medical community that type 1 diabetes can start at any age.
-It can also be tricky because some adults with new-onset type 1 diabetes are often not sick at first.
-Their doctor finds an elevated blood sugar level at a routine visit and starts them on diet, exercise and an oral medication.
-On the other hand, there are people who look like they have type 2 diabetes—they may be Latino or African American and/or overweight, but they have type 1 diabetes after all.
-This can be difficult for even the brightest doctor to diagnose.
+This is because there may be a lack of understanding by some doctors that type 1 diabetes can start at any age, and in people of every race, shape, and size.
+People with type 1 diabetes who have elevated blood glucose (blood sugar) and classic risk factors for type 2 diabetes, such as being overweight or physically inactive, are often misdiagnosed.
+It can also be tricky because some adults with new-onset type 1 diabetes are not sick at first.
+Their doctor finds an elevated blood glucose level at a routine visit and starts them on diet, exercise, and an oral medication.

 If you or someone you know is diagnosed with type 2 diabetes but isn’t responding well to the typical treatments for type 2 diabetes, it may be worth a visit to an endocrinologist to determine what type of diabetes is happening.
 Generally, this requires antibody tests and possibly the measurement of a C-peptide level.